 Wednesday Web Resources: Tools for Going Local Online

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It seems like everyone's chasing the grail of how to use the Web to reach a local audience.
+Opinions expressed by Entrepreneur contributors are their own.It seems like everyone's chasing the grail of how to use the Web to reach a local audience.
 Luckily, tools for reaching people in your town while they're surfing the 'Net have improved, and more are coming.

 For starters, if you haven't yet gotten your business onto that little map that comes up at the top of Google search results, head over to Google Places and add your information.
 A free, fast way to vault yourself onto the first page of results on a search for your business type.